Myotherapy in Healesville, Seville & Ferntree Gully

 What is the difference between Myotherapy and Remedial Massage?

-So, there is a lot of confusion as to what the difference between Myotherapy and remedial massage is.
+While there is a lot of confusion in the community about the difference between Myotherapy and Remedial Massage Therapists, there is no need to be confused.

 What is the difference between Myotherapy and Physiotherapy?